-- On the road along the South of Myvatn lake, you will find a turn away from the lake towards the crater, where Hverfjall is indicated.
+- South of Reykjahlíð, you will find a turn away from the lake towards the crater, where Hverfjall is indicated.

-- It is just 5 min drive on a gravel road, and you will reach a parking at its foot (in Summer) – In winter you have to park by the main road
+- It is just 5 min drive on a gravel road, and you will reach a carpark at its foot (in Summer) – In winter you have to park by the main road

-- On the picture below, taken from the climb, you can spot the parking with the cars and at the end of the gravel road that leads to it (to the left):
+- On the picture below, taken from the climb, you can spot the parking area with the cars and at the end of the gravel road that leads to it (to the left):